MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ## Step 3: Deploy Azure Load Balancer

-The Contoso admin must now deploy an internal load balancer that sits in front of the cluster nodes.
-The load balancer listens for traffic and directs it to the appropriate node.
+The Contoso admin must now deploy the internal load balancer they created (`ILB-PROD-DB-EUS2-SQLAOG`) when setting up the VMs.
+The load balancer sits in front of the cluster nodes, listens for traffic, and directs traffic to the appropriate node.

 ![Diagram that shows load balancing.](./media/contoso-migration-rehost-vm-sql-ag/architecture-lb.png)

-To create the load balancer, the Contoso admin:
+To deploy the load balancer, the Contoso admin:

-1. Opens the Azure portal and goes to **Networking** > **Load balancer**, to set up a new internal load balancer: `ILB-PROD-DB-EUS2-SQLAOG`.
+1. Opens **Networking** > **Load balancing**, in Azure portal.
-1. Places the load balancer in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`).
+1. Places the (`ILB-PROD-DB-EUS2-SQLAOG`) load balancer in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`). <!---This step does not work.
+The UI doesn't show this ability.-->
-1. Assigns it a static IP address (`10.245.40.100`).
+1. Assigns it a static IP address (`10.245.40.100`). <!---This step does not work.
+The UI doesn't show this ability.-->
-1. Deploys the load balancer as a networking element in the networking resource group `ContosoNetworkingRG`.
+1. Deploys the load balancer as a networking element in the networking resource group `ContosoNetworkingRG`. <!---This step does not work.
+The UI doesn't show this ability.-->

     ![Screenshot that shows the **Create load balancer** pane.](./media/contoso-migration-rehost-vm-sql-ag/lb-create.png)

-After the admin deploys the internal load balancer, they need to set it up.
-They create a back-end address pool, set up a health probe, and configure a load-balancing rule.
+After the admin deploys the internal load balancer, they need to create a back-end address pool, set up a health probe, and configure a load-balancing rule.

 ### Add a back-end pool